 Now that the signature and its properties have been presented, we focus on its use in machine learning.
 In a statistical context, our goal is to understand the relationship between a random input path $X:[0,1] \to \R^d$ and a random output $Y \in \R$.
 In a classical setting, we would be given a set of independent and identically distributed (i.i.d.) observations $\big\{ (X_1,Y_1), \dots, (X_n,Y_n) \big\}$, drawn from $(X,Y)$.
 However, in applications, a realization $X_i$ is observed only at a discrete set of times $0 \leq t_1 < \dots < t_{\ell_i} \leq 1$, $\ell_i \in \N^\ast$.
 Therefore, we are given an i.i.d. sample $ \big\{ ( \mathbf{x_1},Y_1), \dots, (\mathbf{x_n},Y_n) \big\}$, where $\mathbf{x_i}$ takes the form of a matrix:

 In this notation, $x^k_{i,j}$ denotes the $k$th coordinate of the $i$th sample observed at time $t_j$.

-Before going any further, it is worth clarifying the terminology used and how it relates to other disciplines.
-In time series analysis, $\mathbf{x_i}$ would be a time series evolving in $\R^d$ and observed on $\ell_i$ time points.
-The output $Y$ would be a future step of the time series, for example, if $d=1$, $Y_i = x^1_{i,\ell_i +1}.$ If $d=1$, $\mathbf{x_i}$ is a univariate time series, whereas if $d>1$, then it is called a multidimensional, multivariate, vector-valued or multiple time series.
+It is worth clarifying the terminology used and how it relates to other disciplines.
+In time series analysis, $\mathbf{x_i}$ would be a time series evolving in $\R^d$ and observed \textit{at} $\ell_i$ time points.
+The output $Y$ would be a future step of the time series, for example, if $d=1$ then $Y_i = x^1_{i,\ell_i +1}.$ If $d=1$, then $\mathbf{x_i}$ is a univariate time series, whereas if $d>1$, then it is called a multidimensional, multivariate, vector-valued or multiple time series.
 The parameter $\ell_i$ would be the series length or the time horizon.
-If all time series have the same length $\ell$, then the notations simplify as $\mathbf{x_i} \in \R^{d \times \ell}$.
-On the other hand, in functional data analysis, $X_i$ would be called a functional data, a functional observation, or a curve, $Y_i$ would be a scalar response, and $\ell_i$ would be the number of measurements.
+If all time series have the same length $\ell$, then notation simplifies as $\mathbf{x_i} \in \R^{d \times \ell}$.
+On the other hand, in functional data analysis, $X_i$ would be called functional data, a functional observation, or a curve, $Y_i$ would be a scalar response, and $\ell_i$ would be the number of measurements.
 If this functional data was longitudinal, each $x_{i,\cdot}^k$ would be a functional observation or a profile of the subject $i$, and $d$ would be the number of repeated measurements.
 Finally, in time series classification, $\mathbf{x_i}$ is a time series and $Y_i$ the label of its class.
 Borrowing from the machine learning vocabulary, we will also refer to $\mathbf{x_i}$ as the raw data or the input data, and to $Y_i$ as the output or the response.

-Note that the assumption that $Y_i$ is a real number excludes several situations from our study.
+The assumption that $Y_i$ is a real number excludes several situations from our study.
 For example, the goal of functional longitudinal data analysis is usually the prediction of the next functional profile, which does not fall within our setting.
 Similarly, prediction of functional responses, which are a topic of interest in functional data analysis, or of multiple time points in time series analysis, are not considered.

 Finally, it is worth noting the dependence of the length $\ell_i$ on $i$.
 In other words, each observation may have a different length.
 The signature dimension being independent of the number of sampled points, representing time series by their signature naturally handles inputs of various lengths, whereas traditional methods often require them to be normalized to a fixed length.
 Moreover, no assumption is made on the sampling intervals $t_1, \dots, t_{\ell_i}$, which can therefore be irregularly spaced and vary from one sample to another.
 To sum up, the signature method is appropriate for learning with discretely sampled multidimensional time series, possibly of different lengths and irregularly sampled.